 Sport 4 Life UK are delighted to announce the appointment of Katrina Cooke to the Board of Trustees.

 Katrina is Director of Marketing and Communications at Greater Birmingham Chambers of Commerce, one of the largest Chambers of Commerce in the UK.
-Prior to joining the Chamber, Katrina spent 8 years at Aston Villa Football Club responsible for their customer relationship management and supporter loyalty programmes.
-Katrina brings to the Board expertise in marketing, communications and events.

 We are proud to release our lastest impact report showcasing the work we have done to support young people in our last company year.
 The report outlines why we exist, what programmes we deliver, our life-changing impact on the lives of young people, and real life stories of Kelly and Javorn who have benefited from joining our programmes.